 Just because a relationship ends, it doesn’t mean it’s over.
 When we take a lover, it’s as though we breathe this person into the very center of our soul, inviting them to take up residence and root down within us.

-In the bloom of romance, this joining can be one of the most beautiful experiences we’ve ever had, as little by little, you and your beloved begin thinking one another’s thoughts, sensing one another’s feelings, merging your worldviews, and assimilating each others preferences and rhythms as though they are your own.
+In the bloom of romance, this joining can be one of the most beautiful experiences we’ve ever had.
+You and your partner may begin thinking one another’s thoughts, sensing one another’s feelings, merging your worldviews, and assimilating each other’s preferences and rhythms as though they are your own.
 Becoming, as the Good Book says, “one flesh.”

 Excavating your former love from the inner landscape of your psyche can be an excruciating task.
-If you have ever tried to untangle badly matted hair, you might begin to understand the drudgery of working through grief.
-The mournful process of forfeiting one precious jewel at a time, as bit by bit, piece by piece, you clear away all that was healing, all that was hopeful and all that was home, until you are left with a barren box that by now, more resembles a coffin than the treasure chest it once was.
+If you have ever tried to untangle badly matted hair, you might begin to understand working through grief.

 The Death Of Love

-Even when external breakup is quick, the inner one rarely is.
-It’s no wonder then that we’ll often try to short change the laborious process of grief by allowing an annihilating rage to wash us over like a torrential downpour.
-In a fierce attempt to emotionally disconnect and avoid the pangs of sorrow, we’ll allow anger to consume and devour us, quickly moving us from a “soul mate” to a “soul hate” connection faster than we can say the words, “Let’s just be friends.”
+In an attempt to emotionally disconnect and avoid the pangs of sorrow, we may allow anger to consume us.
+It quickly moves us from a “soul mate” to a “soul hate” connection faster than we can say the words, “Let’s just be friends.”

 And besides, inside the blinding rage and festering resentments, you risk doing a tremendous amount of damage to yourself and others, as well as steal the energies you need navigate this ending in a way that will allow you to reclaim our power, and reinvent your life to be even better than it was before.

-Yet, the feelings that can come up during a breakup are so big that they can be really hard to navigate without getting ourselves into some kind of trouble.
-Big rage, big hurt, big hopelessness, big powerlessness, big desire for revenge – all threatening to overwhelm us and cause us to behave in ways that are completely outside of who we want to be, and the image we have of ourselves as being good, kind, loving, fair and decent people.
+The feelings that can come up during a breakup are so big that they can be really hard to navigate without getting into trouble.
+Big rage, hurt, hopelessness, powerlessness, desire for revenge – all threatening to overwhelm us.
+They can cause us to behave in ways that are completely outside of who we want to be.

 In the midst of these feelings, we can suddenly find ourselves out of control, saying all sorts of horrible, undermining and nasty things that we never thought we’d say, and doing and all sorts of heinous, monstrous things we’d never thought we’d do.